Kenneth Roberts (author): Early life

 Roberts graduated in 1908 from Cornell University, where he wrote the lyrics for two Cornell fight songs, including Fight for Cornell.
 He was also a member of the Quill and Dagger society.
 He was later awarded honorary doctorates from three New England colleges: Dartmouth College, in Hanover, New Hampshire; Colby College, in Waterville, Maine; and Middlebury College, in Middlebury, Vermont.

 Journalism

 After graduation, Roberts spent eight years working as a newspaperman for the Boston Post.
-In 1917, he enlisted in the U.S. army for World War I, but he ended up as a lieutenant in the intelligence section of the American Expeditionary Force Siberia in the Russian Civil War instead of at the front in Europe.
-The contacts that he made in that role enabled him to become a European correspondent for the Saturday Evening Post after the war, where he became the first American journalist to cover the 1923 Beer Hall Putsch, Adolf Hitler's failed attempt to seize power.
+In 1917, he enlisted in the U.S. army for World War I. He was assigned to intelligence and promoted to a lieutenant, serving with that section in the American Expeditionary Force Siberia during the Russian Civil War, rather than at the European front.

+The contacts that he made in that role enabled him to become a European correspondent for the Saturday Evening Post after the war.
+He was the first American journalist to cover the 1923 Beer Hall Putsch, Adolf Hitler's failed attempt to seize power.
 Roberts described working for the Posts legendary editor George Horace Lorimer as follows: "I told him my ideas, which he instantly rejected or accepted ...
 The price to be paid for a story was never discussed, and Lorimer was always generous."